What is vegetable tanned leather?

 During tanning, the leather hangs in pits that are filled with the tanning liquor.

-Video about vegetable tanning
+Videos about vegetable tanning

 Vegetable tanning with oak tannins.

 Some people react to chromium VI, which is rarely found in leather.
 Therefore, some people look for chrome-free leather or pure vegetable tanned leather to avoid possible allergies.
 As tanning methods can be mixed in the leather production, it is important to ask for chrome-free leather (FOC = Free of Chrome) to be sure.
 The term "vegetable-tanned leather" doesn`t assure this alone.
+In Europe leather may only be labelled as vegetable tanned without additional information if the total content of the tanning metals (Cr, Al, Ti, Zr, Fe) does not pass 0.3% of the dry weight.
+If the proportion is higher, the goods must be declared corresponding.

 Old vegetable-tanned leather.